 Transaction costs that are directly attributable to the acquisition or issuance of a financial asset or financial liability classified as subsequently measured at amortized cost are included in the fair value of the instrument on initial recognition.
-Transaction costs for financial assets and financial liabilities classified at fair value through profit or loss are expensed in profit or loss.
+Transaction costs for financial assets and financial liabilities classified at FVTPL are expensed in profit or loss.

-The Company's financial assets consists of cash and cash equivalents, marketable securities and investments, which are classified and measured at FVTPL, with realized and unrealized gains or losses related to changes in fair value reported in net loss, and amounts receivable, which is classified as subsequently measured at amortized cost.
+The Company's financial assets consists of cash and cash equivalents, marketable securities and investments, which are classified and measured at FVTPL, with realized and unrealized gains or losses related to changes in fair value reported in net loss, amounts receivable and advance receivable, which is classified as subsequently measured at amortized cost.